Visit the links below for details about grant opportunities for municipal agencies and nonprofit organizations.

 - PetSmart Charities, Inc. funds adoption, spay/neuter, and emergency relief programs for eligible 501(c)(3) public charities in the U.S., registered charities in Canada, cities or counties with animal care and control budgets, nonprofit educational institutions, and tribal authorities.

 - Project Pawsitive helps with renovations of animal shelter and rescue facilities for 501(c)(3) organizations.

 2041 E. Speedway

 Tucson, AZ 85719

-- The USDA Rural Development Housing and Community Facilities Program offers loans and grants for essential community facilities (including municipal and private animal shelters) in communities with populations under 20,000.
+- The USDA Rural Development Housing and Community Facilities Program offers loans and grants for essential community facilities, including municipal and private animal shelters, in communities with populations under 20,000.

 - The William and Charlotte Parks Foundation for Animal Welfare and Protection provides funding to 501(c)(3) organizations for capital grants, project grants, and general operating funds.

 - Find additional funding opportunities by visiting Animal Grantmakers, an affinity group of foundations and organizations making grants to benefit animals.

 - Use the Foundation Center’s Foundation Stats tool to explore the top funders of animal-related programs.